loiclec/fuzzcheck-view/readme.md

 particular one.
 You can also choose to filter the list of functions shown to make it easier to navigate.

-On the top right is the list of inputs saved by fuzzcheck’s `uniq_cov` pool.
+On the top right is the list of inputs saved by fuzzcheck’s `simplest_cov` pool.
 They are sorted by their “interestingness” score.
 You can hover the mouse over an input to see a preview of it underneath, or select one to view its associated code coverage (if you have selected that option in the top left